 The entire business portion of the city is in ruins, and the flames, which, owing to the lack of water, cannot be checked except by the blowing up with dynamite of buildings in their path, are still sweeping through the city.
-It is utterly impossible at present to es-timate the property loss, for the extent of the conflagration cannot be told until the fire has burned itself out, THOUSANDS HOMELESS.
+It is utterly impossible at present to re-timate the property loss, for the extent of the conflagration cannot be fold until the fire has burned itself out,

-Thousands of people are homeless, and many are huddled in the parks and public squares, beside the household goods they were able to save.
+THOUSANDS HOMELESS.

-At 9 o'clock this morning 1.000 men from the Presidio arrived down town to patrol the city streets.
-The Thirtieth infantry, 1,000 strong, arriv-ed from Angel island a little later and went on patrol duty at once.
-The soldiers have been ordered to shoot down thieves caught in the act of robbing the dead, and to guard with their lives the million of dollars' worth of property which has been placed in the streets that it may escape the ravages of the flames.
-The First Cali-fornia artillery, 200 strong, two com-panies, have been detailed to patrol duty on Ellis street.
-Two more comduty on Ellis street.
-Two more com-panies are patrolling Broadway in the
+THOUSANDS HOMELESS.
+Thousands of people are houdelwss, and many are huddled in the parks and public squares, beside the house-hold goods they were able to save.
+At 9 o'clock this morning 1,000 men from the Presidio arrived down town to patrol the city streets.
+The Thirtieth infantry, L000 strong, arely-ed from Angel Island a little later and went on patrol duty at once.
+The soldiers have been ordered to shoot down thieves caught in the Act of robbing the dead, and to guard with their lives the million of dollars' worth of property which has been plated in the streets that it may escage the ravages of the flames.
+The First Call-fornia artiliers, 200 strong, two com-panies, have been detailed to partol duty on Ellis street.
+Two more com-pantes are patrolling Broadway in the panies are patrolling Broadway in the Italian section.